 The TLC program is currently paused while sheltering in place but Olson is excited to continue growing the program once shelter in place is done.
 There are discussions about making the TLC program a permanent committee at St. Paul’s and after working on connecting IL and AL residents, the plan is to “expand to SNF (skilled nursing),” says Olson.

 The TLC program shows great promise.
 Resident volunteers partnered with the Assisted Living Activities Coordinator to get more AL residents involved in community events and to develop relationships one on one.
 These volunteers, including Olson, help bring AL residents to dinner, happy hour, concerts, classes, and activities.
 They even developed a wheelchair brigade, which Olson says was created “to increase participation and socialization.”

 Resident volunteers work hard to make sure that the experience is not only fun but also meaningful.
 Volunteers check in with AL residents, asking what would make the experience meaningful for them and tailoring the program to their needs.

-For Joe, one of the AL residents that Olson worked with at the TLC program’s inception, the focus was on maintaining old friendships and getting to know new residents.
-Olson set out to make this happen for Joe by bringing him to the main dining room for meals and art classes to see his friends.
+For one of the AL residents that Olson worked with at the TLC program’s inception, the focus was on maintaining old friendships and getting to know new residents.
+Olson set out to make this happen by bringing the resident to the main dining room for meals and art classes to see their friends.
 All of this work helped them “develop such a strong bond over a short time,” notes Olson.

 Though the TLC program is currently only at St. Paul’s Towers, Olson hopes that it will inspire “all Covia communities to get more involved at the AL level.”
 She notes, “It’s so easy to spend time with the resident in their room, play a game together, and find out what they need and how we can achieve something meaningful together.
 TLC is so easy at SPT.
 Everything is an elevator ride away so go see someone who is looking forward to spending time with you.”